ShabuShabu/Belay/README.md

 This package uses [Proxy](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy) quite a bit, so if you only target modern browsers, like  Firefox, Chrome, Safari 10+ and Edge, then you're golden.
 Not so much if you have to support old and tired browsers like IE. There is a [polyfill](https://github.com/GoogleChrome/proxy-polyfill), but use at your own risk.

 Belay is still young and while it is tested, there will probs be bugs.
-I will try to iron them out as I find them, but until there's a v1 release, expect things to go boom.
-Oh, and one more thing, while this package is intended to work perfectly with Nuxt and Vue, I haven't actually gotten round to testing Belay out in a real app yet :grimacing:
+I will try to iron them out as I find them, but until there's a v1 release, expect things to go :boom:.
+Oh, and one more thing, while this package is intended to work perfectly with Nuxt and Vue, I haven't actually gotten round to testing Belay out in a real app yet.
+Might have to wait for Vue 3 :grimacing:

 ## Tests